Signature Decomposition Method Applying to Pair Trading: Methodology

 According to the signature theory in section 2, segmented signature could reflect the interactivity between two assets.
 As is well known, one of the traditional trading strategies referring to the relationship between two assets is pair trading.
 Pair trading is a market-neutral trading strategy that exploits the relationship between the price movements of two related assets.
 When the price difference between two assets deviates from its historical average, traders can go long on one asset and short on the other asset at the same time, expecting the price difference to return to its mean level.
 This strategy is based on the principles of statistical arbitrage and achieves returns by looking for pairs of co-integrated assets.
 Based on the compatibility of signature and pair trading, pair trading is regarded as the benchmark to verify the effectiveness of signature on strategy in the real futures market.

-Our data includes futures minute-level data from November 1, 2024 to December 31, 2024 in the Chinese market\footnote{The data comes from RQData, and its API is provided by OXFORD SUZHOU CENTRE FOR ADVANCED RESEARCH.}, a total of 43 trading days.
+Our data includes futures minute-level data from November 1, 2024 to December 31, 2024 in the Chinese market and the United States market \footnote{The data comes from RQData and CME dataset, and its API is provided by OXFORD SUZHOU CENTRE FOR ADVANCED RESEARCH.}.
 Assets are paired for pair trading.
-Since the assets value needs to be approximately equal, the number of lots were adjusted according to the price of each lot of assets to balance each pair of assets before entering in pair trading.
-The buy threshold and sell threshold of pair trading were both set as 2, and the $Z_{score}$ were calculated as:
+Assume that $X^{(1)}_t$ and $X^{(2)}_t$ represent the price of two assets, and we take log to stabilize the time series of price data.
+In pair trading theory, statistics $Z_{t}$ is defined to identify trading signals, the $Z_{t}$ is calculated in each rolling window $w$ as: